 Begin the day with a short ferry ride across the Shannon Estuary.
 Enjoy magnificent views of the Clare Coast as you journey to the Visitors' Centre at the 700-foot Cliffs of Moher.
 Continue to your hotel located at the gateway to the Wild Atlantic Way.

 Glorious Galway to Sligo Bay.

-Walk in the Giant’s Steps on the way to Ballygally.
+Walk in the Giant’s Steps.

 The day begins in Drumcliffe, with a visit to the final resting place of Ireland's famous poet, William Butler Yeats.
 Cross into Northern Ireland to visit Londonderry.
 What better way to experience sightseeing than with one of Northern Ireland's best storytellers, Ronan, as he walks with you inside the city walls, still topped with cannons.
 Walk down steep Shipquay Street, with its elegant Georgian houses, to the Gothic Guildhall.
 Continue around the coast to the amazing Giant's Causeway, then take a spectacular drive along the Antrim Coast to your hotel, overlooking the sea at the head of Ballygally Bay.

 Cross the Irish Sea by ferry and journey to Ardgowan, set on a stunning 10,000-acre coastal estate.
 Meet Sir Ludovic Shaw-Stewart for a tour of the expansive house and learn the history of the area, family, estate and its contents - you may even hear about the ghost!
 Delight in freshly made, traditional Scottish tea, scones, cakes and a selection of sandwiches.
 Continue to Glasgow where your Travel Director will show you the city's grand public buildings, including George Square and St. Mungo's Cathedral.